Neil Coles: European Tour

-Coles was, since its inception in the 1980s, until November 2013, the chairman of the PGA European Tour's board of directors, when he was replaced by David Williams.
-He is also a golf course architect designing courses such as Chartham Park.
+Coles continued to play in European Tour events until his mid-50s, having his last top-10 finish, a tie for 6th place, at the 1987 Panasonic European Open at the age of 52.
+In addition, Coles was, since its inception in the 1980s, until November 2013, the chairman of the PGA European Tour's board of directors, when he was replaced by David Williams.
+During this era, he was also a golf course architect designing courses such as Chartham Park.